gettalong/hexapdf/man/man1/hexapdf.1.md

 * **10-1/3**: The pages 10, 7, 4 and 1.
 * **1l,2r,3-5d,6n**: The pages 1 (rotated left), 2 (rotated right), 3 to 5 (all rotated 180 degrees)
   and 6 (any possibly set rotation removed).

-## EXAMPLES

-### merge

-`hexapdf merge input1.pdf input2.pdf input3.pdf output.pdf`
-`hexapdf merge -e input1.pdf input2.pdf input3.pdf output.pdf`

-Merging: In the first case use `input1.pdf` as primary input file and merge the pages from `input2.pdf` and `input3.pdf` into it.
-In the second case an empty PDF file is used for merging the pages from the three given input files into it; the resulting output file will not have an meta data or other additional data from the first input file.

-`hexapdf merge odd.pdf even.pdf --interleave combined.pdf`

-Page interleaving: Takes alternately a page from `odd.pdf` and `even.pdf` to create the output file.
-This is very useful if you only have a simplex scanner: First you scan the front sides, creating `odd.pdf`, and then you scan the back sides, creating `even.pdf`.
-With the command the pages can be ordered in the correct way.

-### modify

-`hexapdf modify input.pdf -i 1,7-10 output.pdf`

-Page selection: Select only the pages 1 and 7 to 10 from the `input.pdf`.

-`hexapdf modify input.pdf -i 1-5,7-10,12-e output.pdf`

-Page removal: Remove the pages 6 and 11 from the `input.pdf`.

-`hexapdf modify input.pdf -i 1r,2-ed output.pdf`

-Page rotation: Rotate the first page to the right, that is 90 degrees clockwise, and all other pages 180 degrees.

-`hexapdf modify input.pdf --user-password my_pwd --permissions print output.pdf`

-Encryption: Create the `output.pdf` from the `input.pdf` so that a password is needed to open it, and only allow printing.

-`hexapdf modify input.pdf -p input_password --decrypt output.pdf`

-Encryption removal: Create the `output.pdf` as copy of `input.pdf` but with the encryption removed.
-If the `--decrypt` was not used, the output file would retain the encryption specification of the input file.

-### optimize

-`hexapdf optimize input.pdf output.pdf`

-Optimization: Compress the `input.pdf` to get a smaller file size.

-### split

-`hexapdf split input.pdf out_%02d.pdf`

-Split the `input.pdf` into individual pages, naming the output files `out_01.pdf`, `out_02.pdf`, and so on.

-`hexapdf split input.pdf --strategy page_size`

-Split the `input.pdf` into files based on their page size, with output file names like `input_A4.pdf` or `input_Letter.pdf`.

-### watermark

-`hexapdf watermark -w watermark.pdf -t stamp input.pdf output.pdf`

-Applies the first page of the `watermark.pdf` as stamp on `input.pdf`.

-`hexapdf watermark -w watermark.pdf -i 2-5 -r all input.pdf output.pdf`

-Cyclically applies the pages 2 to 5 of the `watermark.pdf` as background on `input.pdf`.

-### form

-`hexapdf form input_form.pdf -v`

-List all form fields of the `input_form.pdf` with additional information.

-`hexapdf form input_form.pdf output.pdf`

-Interactively fill out the `input_form.pdf` PDF form and save the result in `output.pdf`.

-`hexapdf form --flatten --fill input_form.pdf output.pdf`

-Interactively fill out the `input_form.pdf` PDF form, flatten it and save the result in `output.pdf`.

-### files

-`hexapdf files input.pdf`
-`hexapdf files input.pdf -e 1`

-Embedded files: The first command lists the embedded files in the `input.pdf`, the second one then extracts the embedded file with the index 1.

-`hexapdf files -a invoice.xml -d "Invoice data" -a custom.xml input.pdf output.pdf`

-Attaches the files `invoice.xml` and `custom.xml` to the `input.pdf` and stores the result in `output.pdf`.
-The first file `invoice.xml` is stored together with a short description.

-### images

-`hexapdf images input.pdf`
-`hexapdf images input.pdf -e --prefix images/image`

-Image info and extraction: The first command lists the images of the `input.pdf`, the second one then extracts the images into the subdirectory `images` with the prefix `image`.

-### image2pdf

-`hexapdf image2pdf image1.jpg image2.pdf image3.png output.pdf`

-Create a PDF file `output.pdf` containing three pages with one image per page and the image fitted to the page.

-### info

-`hexapdf info input.pdf`

-File information: Show general information about the PDF file, like PDF version, number of pages, creator, creation date and encryption related information.

-### inspect

-`hexapdf inspect input.pdf -o 3`

-Show the object with the object number 3 of the given PDF file.

-`hexapdf inspect input.pdf`

-Start the interactive inspection mode.

-### batch

-`hexapdf batch 'info {}' input1.pdf input2.pdf input3.pdf`

-Execute the info command for all input files.

-`hexapdf batch 'optimize --object-streams delete {} done-{}' input1.pdf input2.pdf input3.pdf`

-Optimize the given input files, creating the three output files `done-input1.pdf`, `done-input2.pdf` and `done-input3.pdf`.

 ## EXIT STATUS